dvtirol/pynetinstall/README.md

 These are not included as they are not licensed for re-distribution.
 However, it is fairly easy to extract them from the Mikrotik's Netinstall tool.

+**Note**: You must use at least the netinstall version that a device was shipped with.
+Check `/system routerboard print` -> `factory-firmware` if unsure.

 1. **Download `netinstall-<version>.zip` for Windows and extract it**
    The latest version that is linked in the [Downloads page] General section should work fine for all RouterOS versions.
 The [Download Archive] has links